dayz9998jp/ASM/README.md

 Extract this file: [https://github.com/fred41/ASM/blob/master/addon/ASM.zip](https://github.com/fred41/ASM/blob/master/addon/ASM.zip)    to your Arma 3 root folder.

 Add -mod=@ASM to your server (or HC) launch params.

-Run `ArmaServerMonitor.exe` from what directory you want, to monitor all your server (or HC) instances.
+Run `ArmaServerMonitor.exe` from what directory you want, to monitor all your server (or HC) instances locally.

 (use right mouse button for popup menus)

+**Additional**, it is now possible to **connect** to `Arma Server Monitor` **from remote**.
+To do that, you need `ArmaServerMonitor.exe` on the remote device too and configure it per start params.
+Default start params for `ArmaServerMonitor.exe` are: `-server -h127.0.0.1 -p24000`
+This means it starts per default as monitoring server and listens at TCP port 24000.

+Example for client configuration:

+    ArmaServerMonitor.exe -client -h201.178.1.102 -p24000

+That means it starts as monitoring client and tries periodical to connect to your monitoring server at 201.178.1.102:24000.
+(If your server is firewall protected, you have to open TCP port on server)

-**ATTENTION: if you prefer to run your DS instance(s) as service, you have to start ArmaServerMonitor with admin rights**
+**If you prefer to run your DS instance(s) as service, you have to start ArmaServerMonitor with admin rights**

 *ENJOY :)*